alan-turing-institute/data-safe-haven/docs/source/deployment/configure_entra_id.md

 Before you do this, you **must** ensure that you can log into Entra using your **native** administrator account.
 :::

-Start by identifying whether you have any external users
+Start by identifying whether you have any external users.

 :::{admonition} How to identify external users
 :class: dropdown hint